cojen/Boxtin/README.md

 Even if the `goto` limitation was resolved, very large methods might still not be transformable, because the upper limit for a method is 65535 bytes.

+One strategy for fixing the limitation is to replace the original invoke instruction with a call to a synthetic proxy method.
+This transformation is actually a bit simpler overall, but it doesn't work when invoking a constructor `<init>` method.
+This is because uninitialized object references cannot escape the current method, and this is enforced by the verifier.